joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 The compiled code of `jsx-sfc` has a few optimization space yet, which can continue to improve the runtime performance.
 I will gradually start to optimize it.

 <!-- At present only React is supported.
 However, other framework versions will not be excluded in the future(e.g. Vue v3). -->

+- About better syntax

+If better syntax implementation details are found and if they're not compatible with v1.0 syntax, I will summarize them and arrange them to v2.0 implementation.

 ## Change Logs